 Business Analyst: Educational Requirements

 Business analysts assist management executives, clients and stockholders by analyzing business practices, identifying potential problems and providing financial or managerial solutions.
-They may go by other titles, including budget analysts, financial analysts or management analysts, if they specialize in a particular field.
+Many of these professionals choose to specialize as either a budget analyst, financial analyst or management analyst.
 Analysts may be essential to businesses because of their ability to reduce wasted costs and streamline organizations.
 Bachelor's degree are generally required for candidates, although some firms may request their analysts possess a master's degree.

 Educational Requirements for a Business Analyst